anu-sha-brs/anu-sha-brs/README.md

-- 👋 Hi, I’m @anu-sha-brs
+### Hi, I'm Anusha 👋

+### I'm a Software Developer, Mother and an Agile Enthusiast!!

+- 👩🏻‍💻 I'm working on cloud native application development
-- 👀 I’m interested in python automation projects and devops
+- 👀 I’m interested in python automation projects
-- 🌱 I’m currently learning cloud AWS
+- 🌱 I’m currently learning hyperscalers like AWS, Azure
-- 💞️ I’m looking to collaborate on docker, python projects
+- 💞️ I’m looking to collaborate on open source python and docker projects
-- 📫 How to reach me anusha.brs@gmail.com
+- 📫 How to reach me [GMAIL](anusha.brs@gmail.com)

 <!---
 anu-sha-brs/anu-sha-brs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.